-I curate these quotes for entrepreneurs from a variety of sources and publish them once a month.
-Three related themes in August 2022: maturing, the value of a sense of history, and the value of a long term perspective.
+Quotes for entrepreneurs curated in August 2022 on the themes of maturing, the value of a sense of history, and the value of a long term perspective

 Quotes For Entrepreneurs Curated in August 2022